Summoner-Network/summoner-desktop/README.md

 ### 4. Start the app

-To the app in dev-mode:
+To start the app in dev-mode:

 ```bash
 npm start